 What are things you should include in your video?

 A few elements are widely considered essential when it comes to video editing processes.

-You want to have this nailed down in your brand kit, from transitions and effects to subtitles and music.
+You want to have this nailed down in your brand kit, from transitions and special effects to subtitles and music.